mapbox/vector-tile-spec/3.0/README.md

 Each key-value pair in the `geometric_attributes` MUST have a value whose type is `list` or `delta-encoded list`, and whose length is the total number of vertices in the `geometry`.
 Each element in the list is considered to be associated with the corresponding vertex in the `geometry`.
 Note that the `geometric_attributes` message *does* include data for `ClosePath` operations, unlike `elevation`, which does not.

 ##### 4.4.2.2.
-Complex Value Encoding
+Structured Value Encoding

-Each complex value begins with a 64-bit unsigned integer, which can be split into two parts: the lowest 4 bits are the type bits, and the remaining bits are the parameter bits.
+Each structured value begins with a 64-bit unsigned integer, which can be split into two parts: the lowest 4 bits are the type bits, and the remaining bits are the parameter bits.
 What is stored in the parameter bits is dependent on the contents of the type bits.
 For inline types, the parameter field simply contains a value.
 For reference types the parameter field is an index position into one of the layer's value fields.

-    uint64_t type = complex_value & 0x0F; // least significant 4 bits
+    uint64_t type = structured_value & 0x0F; // least significant 4 bits
-    uint64_t parameter = complex_value >> 4;
+    uint64_t parameter = structured_value >> 4;

 | Type               |   Id | Parameter      |